 The most common ESA are dogs and cats.
 As said before, the UK airlines only accept dogs as emotional support animals.
 Having said that, some owners will have all kind of pets such as:

-This led to the creation of a banned list by the airline companies to avoid incidents during flights such as bitting, foul odors, scratching, etc. The US Department of Transportation agrees with these companies and works closely to issue its statement in relation to it.
+This led to creating a banned list by the airline companies to avoid incidents during flights such as bitting, foul odors, scratching, etc. The US Department of Transportation agrees with these companies and works closely to issue its statement concerning it.